wrapperband/FeathercoinWalletGuide/README.md

 ### Receive Addresses Menu Option

+#### Receive currency and Manage Addresses

 The receive addresses menu option show a grid with label and address.
 There are various buttons such as add a new address, copy, show QRCodes, import QRCode,  Sign a message or verify a message.

+It is an important menu to help manage currency transfers and other functions to verify "accounts".

+Receipt of payments entails the passing of a key and a invoice of the amount payable.
+The wallet then encrypts these further to various levels, the highest being the wallet password.

+**Create a Feathercoin Address to receive transactions**

+Click ion the Wallet menus item "New Address".
+Add the Label description, the address is then auto generated.

 ![Receive Addresses](/images/ftc-0.9.3.2-Wallet.ReceivePayments.01.png)